Get the right experience for you.

 Waste Management New Zealand

 Waste Management New Zealand is New Zealand’s largest resource recovery and waste management services provider with vertically integrated operations across the country.
-The collections business operates with over 860 trucks across 70 locations in New Zealand; collecting over 2.1 million municipal bins per month.
+The company is the leading market player in both collections and post-collections segments in New Zealand, with an overall market share of 36%.

 - Location: New Zealand